Admission for the January 2025 academic session is ongoing Apply Now!

 • Identify organizational problems and the processes of decision making;

-• Describe the complexities associated with management of human resources in the organizations; and
+• Describe the complexities associated with management of human resources in organizations;

 • Apply the knowledge in handling management complexities.